bcc-code/directus-schema-sync/README.md

 To automatically import and export the schema and data, set the `SCHEMA_SYNC` environment variable to `IMPORT`, `EXPORT` or `BOTH`.
 In production it is advised to set `SCHEMA_SYNC` to `IMPORT` and in local development to `BOTH`.

+Note: This extension will not work if there is no row in the `directus_settings` database table.
+To avoid this happening, make sure `PROJECT_NAME` configuration variable is set when Directus is first time installed into the database.
+Alternatively, if Directus is already installed, just manually create a row in `directus_settings`, if one is not already there, with whatever project name you want and keep everything else to defaults.

 ### Tips